-3. These Guidelines may be cited as the "Guidelines on Electricity Tariff Determination under Incentive Based Regulation (IBR) for Peninsular Malaysia 2018" and shall come into operation on the date of its registration.
+3. These Guidelines may be cited as the "Guidelines on Electricity Tariff Determination under Incentive Based Regulation (IBR) for Peninsular Malaysia 2020" and shall come into operation on the date of its registration.

-Content of the Guidelines
+Content of these Guidelines

-4. The contents of these Guidelines which includes all the amendments shall be as in ANNEX I and shall replace the Guidelines on Electricity Tariff Determination under IBR which was issued to Tenaga Nasional Berhad in January 2012 and on 4 May 2016 (GP/ST/No.2/2016).
+4. The contents of these Guidelines which includes all the amendments shall be as in ANNEX I and shall replace these Guidelines on Electricity Tariff Determination under IBR which was issued to Tenaga Nasional Berhad in January 2012, on 4 May 2016 (GP/ST/No.2/2016), and on 26 October 2018 (GP/ST/No.2/2016(Pin.2018)).

-Application of the Guidelines
+Application of these Guidelines